 - Represented a firearms company in connection with an FCPA investigation by the Department of Justice.

-- Represented a major investment bank in class action litigation relating to IPOs of technology companies.
+- Represented investment banks in class action litigation relating to IPOs of technology companies.

 - Represented a financial institution in connection with market-timing investigations by the New York Attorney General and the SEC.